N0N0CE/Smooth-Mouse/README.md

 ![alt text](https://github.com/N0N0CE/Smooth-Mouse/blob/master/Smooth%20Mouse/Smooth%20Mouse.ico)

 This Windows program aims to give a good smoothing to the mouse input.
 To do so it syncs the mouse's refresh rate to the monitor's one, then it applies a simple decay function to the mouse's positions.

+## Why ?

+A smoothing that is temporally even (synced to the monitor) offers a better quality of mouse input motion.
+In games for example, this offer an improved image clarity for rotations or translations.
+Smoothing slows the mouse's reactivity though, so this program additionally offers a key shortcut to toggle this behaviour when it's not advantageous (mouse cursor interactions, fast paced aiming).

+Exemple of the mouse smoothing in action : https://www.youtube.com/watch?v=yRdbbxO-VuA

 ## State of the project: